 You will have a plastic or metal fuel pump on your lawn mower when the fuel tank sits lower than the carburetor.
 When a fuel pump is needed, most lawn mowers use a vacuum fuel pump.
 This type of pump builds pressure using the vacuum in the crankcase.
 It uses this pressure to get fuel to the carburetor.

-When the fuel pump has cracks, is damaged or leaking, you must replace it with a new one.
+When the fuel pump has cracks, is damaged, or leaks, you must replace it with a new one.
 If you don’t notice any damage or leaking of the fuel pump, it’s time to troubleshoot the fuel pump to ensure it is working correctly.

 Replace a bad fuel pump that is damaged or is not pumping a stream of fuel out of the pump.